ashutoshrabia/EEGNet/README.md

 # EEGNet
-<p> ntent-based brain-computer interfaces (BCIs) represent a promising technology for enabling direct
+<p> Intent-based brain-computer interfaces (BCIs) represent a promising technology for enabling direct
 communication between the brain and external devices, particularly benefiting individuals with severe motor impairments.The P300 speller paradigm is a key application that detects the P300 event-related potential for character selection.  </p>